 Water Retention Areas (WRAs) as generally depicted on the Overlay Map have been permitted for this purpose and will continue to function for surface water retention, detention, treatment and/or conveyance, in accordance with the South Florida Water Management District (SFWMD) permits applicable to each WRA.
 WRAs can also be permitted to provide such functions for new uses of land allowed within the Overlay.
 WRAs may be incorporated into a SRA master plan to provide water management functions for properties within such SRA, but are not required to be designated as a SRA in such instances.
+However, if the WRA provides water treatment and retention for a SRA, the acreage of the WRA used as primary treatment for water management for the SRA shall be included in the SRA.
 WRA boundaries are understood to be approximate and are subject to refinement in accordance with SFWMD permitting.

-During permitting to serve new uses, additions and modifications to WRAs may be required or desired, including but not limited to changes to control elevations, discharge rates, storm water pre-treatment, grading, excavation or fill.
+During permitting to serve new uses, additions and modifications to WRAs may be required or desired, including but not limited to changes to control elevations, discharge rates, storm water pretreatment, grading, excavation or fill.
 Such additions and modifications shall be allowed subject to review and approval by the SFWMD in accordance with best management practices.
 Such additions and modifications to WRAs shall be designed to ensure that there is no net loss of habitat function within the WRAs unless there is compensating mitigation or restoration in other areas of the Overlay that will provide comparable habitat function.
 Compensating mitigation or restoration for an impact to a WRA contiguous to the Camp Keais Strand or Okaloacoochee Slough shall be provided within or contiguous to that Strand or Slough.